-PSP Tutored external alternative to exclusions
+PSP Tutored External exclusions

 A PSP Tutored External exclusion is an exclusion from school but educated by a tutor for a period of 1hour in an off-site location.
 Most PSP Tutored External exclusions are for short periods of time (up to 5 days) but can be for longer for serious offences.